 The Institute's work has enabled the definition of specific speech behaviors that replace the distorted muscle activities that produce stuttering.
 This has led to therapy developments, ongoing treatment refinements, and the creation of new treatment tools that enhance fluency outcomes.
 U.S. patents have been awarded to HCRI for some of these stuttering therapy innovations.

 Our research scientists have tested and retested HCRI´s therapy system with thousands of people who stutter.
 In addition, we have created new ways to use technology in therapy that make the learning of lasting fluency skills straightforward and practical.

 Each of HCRI's intensive stuttering therapy programs lasts 12 days.
 The Institute´s research shows that between 90 and 93% of program participants acquire fluency by the conclusion of treatment.
 Follow-up studies reveal that 70% to 75% retain fluent speech post therapy.
 For more information on HCRI stuttering treatment and results, click here

-HCRI clinicians have treated more than 6,300 people, aged 11 to 73, from across the U.S. and 50 countries.Clients include broadcaster John Stossel of Fox News; Annie Glenn, wife of Senator and Astronaut John Glenn; as well as athletes, teachers, engineers, students, doctors, military personnel, business professionals, police officers, actors, paramedics, and other individuals from all walks of life.
+HCRI clinicians have treated more than 6,500 individuals, aged 11 to 73, from across the U.S. and 50 countries.Clients include broadcaster John Stossel of Fox News; Annie Glenn, wife of Senator and Astronaut John Glenn; as well as athletes, teachers, engineers, students, doctors, military personnel, business professionals, police officers, actors, paramedics, and other individuals from all walks of life.